marcovannoord/openhtf/docs/docs/test-flow/test-flow-management.md

         return PhaseResult.REPEAT
 ```

-The following is an excerpt of a log of a 5 retrie test
+The following is an excerpt of a log of a 5 retries test

 ```bat
 Handling phase Random